0x1c1101/blazing_asm/README.md

 [![Discord](https://img.shields.io/badge/chat-on%20Discord-green.svg)](https://discord.gg/GdYanwSCwm)

 A simple and lightweight assembler library that supports the majority of significant instructions from the Intel x86-64 architecture.
 Mainly beneficial for shellcode development and runtime bytecode generation.
-Due to its design, it can generate the byte code quite fast while allowing you to generate and use random registers/immediates at runtime.
+Due to its design, it can produce the machine code quite fast while allowing you to generate and use random registers/immediates at runtime.

 ## Why not use AsmJit?